HaakonME/moodle-booktool_importepub/README.md

-# Microsoft Word file import/export plugins for the Moodle book module
+# Microsoft Word file import plugin for the Moodle book module

-This plugin consists of two plugins for the Moodle book module:
+This plugin is one of two associated plugins for the Moodle book module:

-*   The "wordimport" add-on provides functionality to import content from Microsoft Word files into book module books.
+*   The "wordimport" plugin provides functionality to import content from Microsoft Word files into book module books.

-*   The "wordexport" add-on provides functionality to export book module books as Microsoft Word files.
+*   The "wordexport" plugin provides functionality to export book module books as Microsoft Word files.